Jeremy Chen

 Q4: Can a valuation really change my sale outcome?

-Q5: When should I start the process?
+Q5: When should I start the valuation and exit readiness process?

 Final Thought